Dan503/Swordion/README.md

 }
 ```````````````````````

-If you are wondering what that @1@ at the end is, it's the number of loops the animation will play for.
-Most of the time you will want this to be either @1@ or @infinite@, it defaults to infinite.
+If you are wondering what that `1` at the end is, it's the number of loops the animation will play for.
+Most of the time you will want this to be either `1` or `infinite`, it defaults to infinite.

 This is the order that the kf-animate attributes go in and their default settings: